LAMORNA ASH & LISA WOOLLETT

 14.30 –15.30.
 The Cutfield Freeman Marquee.
 Admission £7.

 Two lively meditations on our relationship with the sea and shoreline which are also memoirs.
 As part of her postgraduate cultural anthropology masters, Lamorna Ash elected to return to her mother’s Cornish roots to embed herself in Newlyn’s fishing community.
 There she experienced first-hand the brutal lessons of life at sea and came to appreciate both the challenges facing an industry in peril and the privileges she had taken for granted.
-The result, Dark, Cold, Clear: Life in a Cornish Fishing Town has struck a chord with a forcibly isolated public and been Radio 4’s Book of the Week.
+The result, Dark, Salt, Clear: Life in a Cornish Fishing Town has struck a chord with a forcibly isolated public and been Radio 4’s Book of the Week.
 Cornwall-based Lisa Woollett’s Rag and Bone celebrates the environmentally friendly pleasures of picking over what the waters throw up, from mudlarking on the Thames to beachcombing in the far west, while charting her family’s association with recycling what others throw out.
 We’re delighted that Lamorna and Lisa will be in conversation with the BBC’s Petroc Trelawny, presenter of Radio 3’s Breakfast and author of an upcoming memoir on his Cornish boyhood and enduring love of trains.

 Lamorna has completed a degree in English at Oxford, a masters in Social and Cultural Anthropology at UCL and is currently an education worker at the charity Into University.
 She writes for the Times Literary Supplement and TANK Magazine.
 As well as reviewing for film and theatre, Lamorna has written seven plays.